Car Hire Insurance in Europe

 • Damage caused by acts of nature

-There are some rental car companies that only offer an LDW, eliminating the CDW.
-An LDW also comes with an excess or deductible that must be paid if you are involved in an accident with your rental car, while it varies by company and other factors, the excess or deductible often ranges between $500 and $2,500.
+There are some car hire companies that only offer an LDW, eliminating the CDW.
+An LDW also comes with an excess or deductible that must be paid if you are involved in an accident with your hire car, while it varies by company and other factors, the excess or deductible often ranges between $500 and $2,500.

 What is excess insurance for rental cars?

-As mentioned above, both a CDW or LDW comes with an excess or deductible amount that must be paid if your rental car is damaged or stolen, which often ranges between $500 and $2,500.
-Excess insurance simply reimburses you for any excess or deductible amount that you must pay on a CDW or LDW if you are involved in an accident with your rental vehicle.
+As mentioned above, both a CDW or LDW comes with an excess or deductible amount that must be paid if your hire car is damaged or stolen, which often ranges between $500 and $2,500. car hire excess insurance simply reimburses you for any excess or deductible amount that you must pay on a CDW or LDW if you are involved in an accident with your rental vehicle.

 The amount of CDW and LDW liability or excess will vary depending on your car rental company as well as the type of vehicle you are renting and the location of your rental.
 In Europe, the excess payment will usually run between € 500 to €2,000 (£430 – 1,750) for a common car type.
 In many cases, the excess or deductible amount will exceed the cost of renting the car.